Department of Biology - College of Charleston

 Ph.D.
 1982, University of Pennsylvania, Philadelphia.
 Dissertation: The correlates of divergence in isolated populations of the freshwater snail, Goniobasis proxima.
 182 pp. Dissertation Abstracts 43: 615B

 1986 - present.
 Graduate Faculty in Marine Biology, College of Charleston.
-(Major advisor to 6 M.S. students to date).
+(12 M.S. students to date, including 6 as major advisor).

 1983 - 1991.
 Assistant Professor, Department of Biology, College of Charleston.